No. 4: Upscale garage addition

 Smaller project, bigger return

 A moderate garage addition -- the same size, also detached and professionally built, but unfinished inside, with an automatic door and modest overhead fluorescent lighting -- would run roughly $49,911 and return just over 69 percent at resale, the study concluded.

-At resale: High cost or low cost, in areas where homes don't have basements or attics, garage storage can be "really important" at resale time, says Phipps.
+High cost or low cost, in areas where homes don't have basements or attics, garage storage can be "really important" at resale time, says Phipps.